zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 1. Paste that file to `YOUR_SITE/layouts/partials/nav.html`
 1. Edit `nav.html` as desired

-### Cookie Consent
+### Configure Cookie Consent

-You can change the banner color, banner text color, button color, and button text color of the cookie consent popup.
+You can change the position, layout, color palette, "Learn more" link, compliance type, and custom text of the cookie consent popup.
 To do this, you would:

 1. Copy file `YOUR_SITE/themes/minimal-bootstrap-hugo-theme/layouts/partials/cookie-consent.html`
 1. Paste that file to `YOUR_SITE/layouts/partials/cookie-consent.html`